Hi! I’m Juliet Magdalene Comber.

 Relationship Mentor & Founder of The Embodied Effect

-Whether you’re single or in a relationship, my work is devoted to helping you become a match for a deeply connected marriage that’s built to last…by returning to a more attuned connection with yourself first.
+Whether you’re single or in a relationship, our work together prepares you for a deeply connected, thriving marriage that’s built to last.

-Before I entered marriage myself, I spent years guiding women and men through emotional mastery work, supporting high-performing leaders as they navigate life’s challenges, heal family dynamics, strengthen their relationships, and prepare for marriage from a place of true readiness.
+Before I entered marriage, I spent years guiding women and men through emotional mastery work, supporting them as they navigated life’s challenges, healed family dynamics, and prepared for union from a place of clarity, stability, and self-trust.

 What had always felt like my soul’s calling ultimately became the path that led me to my husband, Robert, and the union we now share. 🤍